 Rev. Wright Defends His Racist Anti-American Comments

-Rev. Jeremiah Wright was interviewed by loony leftist Bill Moyers (airing on PBS tomorrow) and imagine my surprise; he claims his words were twisted.
+Rev. Jeremiah Wright was interviewed by left wing journalist Bill Moyers (airing on PBS tomorrow) and imagine my surprise; he claims his words were twisted.

 Because, you know, the best way to “twist” someone’s words is to quote them verbatim.